 Based on the true story of eleven WI members who posed nude for a calendar to raise money for the Leukaemia Research Fund, Calendar Girls opened at the Chichester Festival Theatre and has since become the fastest-selling play in British theatre history.

-Auditions will be held at the Little Egg Harbor Community Center, 314 W Cala Breeze Way Mystic Islands, NJ 08087 at 10am on Saturday, February 12 and 2pm on Sunday, February 13, 2022.
+Auditions will be held at the Little Egg Harbor Community Center, 314 W Cala Breeze Way Mystic Islands, NJ 08087 at 10am on Friday, December 16, 2022 at 4pm and at noon on Saturday, December 17, 2022.

 We’re always on the lookout for new faces.
 We’re actors too, and we know how nerve-wracking auditions can be.
 We try to put you at ease and make the audition fun.
 If you don’t get a part, please come back and try again.
 We know EXACTLY what it’s like to audition over and over before landing a role.